Minister announces incorporation of technology against stroke

 Stroke happens when blood vessels that carry blood to the brain clog or break, causing paralysis of the brain area that has been without blood circulation.
 It is a disease that affects more men and is one of the main causes of death, disability and hospitalizations worldwide.
 There are two types of stroke, which occur for different reasons: hemorrhagic stroke and ischemic stroke.

-A hemorrhagic stroke occurs when a blood vessel in the brain ruptures, causing hemorrhage.
+A hemorrhagic stroke occurs when a brain vessel ruptures, causing hemorrhage.
 This hemorrhage can happen within the brain tissue or on the surface between the brain and the meninges.
 It is responsible for 15% of all stroke cases, but it can cause death more often than ischemic stroke.

 According to information from the Ministry of Health, the main warning signs for any type of stroke are weakness or tingling in the face, arm or leg, especially on one side of the body; mental confusion; speech or comprehension alteration; change in vision (in one or both eyes); change in balance, coordination, dizziness, or change in gait; sudden, intense headache with no apparent cause.